ProgramsThis is an At-A-Glance summary of the curriculum and programs provided by CMS. Follow the links for in-depth

 There are many after school extra curricular classes available at Country Montessori School.
 These are taught by outside sources or by CMS teachers.
 They begin after school hours and are completely independent of Country Montessori.
 Currently Baton, Endangered Rangers, Lego Robotics, Playball Sports and Ooey Gooey Science are available.
-Throughout the year other classes such as yoga, cooking and music classes are offered.
+Throughout the year other classes such as yoga, cooking, and art classes are offered.
 The instructors that offer all of these programs are enthusiastic and knowledgeable.
 All classes are held on the CMS campus.

 Summer brings out fun camps at CMS!
 Each week is a different theme which lets children explore an interest or develop a new skill.
 All camps include arts and crafts and lots of hands on learning.
 Camps are led by CMS staff who are all experienced educators.
 Children can be enrolled for each week individually.
 Half day and full day camps are available.
 Children should bring lunch.
 There is also time to play in Country Montessori School’s large playgrounds.
 The 3-acre campus in Poway provides a peaceful and secure environment.
 Childcare is available both before and after camp.
 Cricket Camp is for 2.5 year olds through to Kindergarten age and Kookaburra Camp